 FTA (free-to-air) “describes television (TV) and radio services broadcast in clear (unencrypted) form, allowing any person with the appropriate receiving equipment to receive the signal and view or listen to the content without requiring a subscription, other ongoing cost or one-off fee.”

 Here’s how to get started with FTA.

 Here are the Behringer 802 settings with Kenwood 570 HF radio, because I keep forgetting them.
-I am using the Marshall MXL 990 condenser microphone and the Kenwood radio is set on vox (until a PTT switch is acquired).
-The same settings should still apply.
+I am using the Marshall MXL 990 condenser microphone and the Kenwood radio is set on vox, (a PTT switch was later acquired).

 The Behringer Xenyx 802 Preamp does have phantom power, required to power the MXL 990 Condenser Microphone.
 BTW, this mic sounds fantastic on the computer, using the Behringer mixer.
 This makes for a great combination.

 Behringer 802 Settings Hooked Up To Kenwood 570 HF Transceiver

 * Level 1 Microphone is set on the 2 o’clock position.

 * The gain at top of the board is set on 1, which is nearly off.